 Huh?
 Run a sale every day?

+I know this seems like a weird eBay selling tip, but hear me out.
 If you have a store, you can up your item prices by 5% pretty easily.
 Run a sale for 5% off.
 You will be getting the exact same amount of money, but buyers LOVE to see sales.
-Trust me on this, it works, nearly everyone does it from eBay to brick-and-mortar stores, and its something your competition generally won’t do, maybe because they don’t know or maybe because they don’t have a store, which will set you apart from the pack.
+Trust me on this, it works, nearly everyone does it from eBay to brick-and-mortar stores, and its something your competition generally won’t do as part of their routine, maybe because they don’t know or maybe because they don’t have a store, which will set you apart from the pack.

 Ship all items within 24 hours of sale.

 This is not only required for Top Rated Seller status, but it’s just good customer service.
 Again, buyers are impatient.
 They want their items NOW.
 The faster you can get it to them, the more positive ratings you will get.